Craig Copeland AIA, LEED AP BD+C

 Senior Associate Principal

 Mr. Copeland first joined the firm’s New Haven office, where he worked from 1989 to 1996.
-He was an assistant design team leader on the Francis Lehman Loeb Art Center at Vassar College; Mystic Aquarium in Mystic, Connecticut; and a private residence in the western United States.
+He was an assistant design team leader on the Francis Lehman Loeb Art Center at Vassar College; Mystic Aquarium in Mystic, Connecticut; Wachovia Headquarters in Winston Salem, North Carolina; and a private residence in the western United States.

-Mr. Copeland’s interests include the advancement of sustainable design, teaching, lecturing and the visual arts.
-He is a founding member of A + D Sustainable Design Leaders, a national pro-bono think tank and action group.
-He is an adjunct professor at Parson’s School of Design.
-He is also an accomplished sculptor whose work has been featured at the Washington Art Association in Washington, Connecticut and the National Academy Museum in New York.
+Mr. Copeland’s interests include the advancement of sustainable design, teaching, and the visual arts.
+He is a founding member of A + D Sustainable Design Leaders, a national pro-bono think tank and action group, and an adjunct professor at Parson’s School of Design.
+Mr. Copeland is also an accomplished sculptor whose work has been featured at the Washington Art Association in Washington, Connecticut, and the National Academy Museum in New York.